hefan/spree_sofort/README.md

 Enter the Configuration key from your sofort merchant account.
 The default server url should work.

 Turn on the test mode in your sofort merchant backend to do testing.

+Sofort aka Payment Network does only support Euro currency.

 License